itumelengmabaso/Bluenova_assesment/README.md

 # Bluenova_assesment
-Building a model to see how many customers churn and why
+Building a model to predict how many customers churn and why